 Every child has questions.
 Why does the sun rise in the morning?
 Why do we pay for things?
 Why do we get older?
 They are analphabets trying to decipher the world.

 Growing up is learning to navigate around these questions, to deftly avoid them like puddles on the sidewalk, to assimilate and to accept the world as a given.
 Why does the sun rise in the morning?
 It just does.
 So, you deal with it.
-Just like learning to read is about looking past the individual characters, past all their edges and curves, to see a prescribed meaning.
+Just as learning to read, growing up is about looking past the individual characters, past all their edges and curves, to see a prescribed meaning.

 As a consequence, many people just read and write because they need to, like most of the things they do.
 To get up at the right time in the morning.
 To pay for things.
 To make the most of their time.
 And after a while their lives end.
 Without them knowing why.